biobakery/Maaslin2/README.md

 ## Description ##

-MaAsLin2 was developed to find associations between microbiome multi-omics features and complex metadata in population-scale epidemiological studies.
-The software includes multiple analysis methods, normalization, and transform options to customize analysis for your specific study.
+MaAsLin2 finds associations between microbiome multi-omics features and complex metadata in population-scale epidemiological studies.
+The software includes multiple analysis methods, filtering, normalization, and transformation options to customize analysis for your specific study.

 ## Requirements ##